NixOS/nix.dev/source/tutorials/nix-language.md

 ### Attribute set argument

-Also known as “keyword arguments”.
+Also known as “keyword arguments” or “destructuring” .

-Nix functions can explicitly take an attribute set as argument.
+Nix functions can be declared to require an attribute set with specific structure as argument.

 This is denoted by listing the expected attribute names separated by commas (`,`) and enclosed in braces (`{ }`).